 - Review Grant Procedures to ensure you are following University policies.

-- Plan enough time for institutional approvals, budgetary requirements and other processes in advance of the grant deadline.
+- Plan a timeline that accounts for institutional approvals, budgetary requirements and other processes in advance of the grant deadline.

 - Considering attending a Rider-sponsored grant workshop.